cryptrunner49/zscript/CONTRIBUTING.md

 ## How to Contribute

-There are several ways to contribute to the Seed project:
+There are several ways to contribute to the SPYScript project:

 - **Report Bugs**: Identify and report issues with the language or examples.
 - **Suggest Features**: Propose new language features, native functions, or example scripts.
-- **Improve Documentation**: Enhance the `SEED_USAGE.md`, this file, or add new guides.
+- **Improve Documentation**: Enhance the `SPYSCRIPT_USAGE.MD`, this file, or add new guides.
-- **Submit Code**: Add new `.seed` example scripts, fix bugs, or improve the interpreter (if applicable).
+- **Submit Code**: Add new `.spy` example scripts, fix bugs, or improve the interpreter (if applicable).

-All contributions should align with the project’s goal of making Seed a simple, expressive, and Unicode-friendly scripting language.
+All contributions should align with the project’s goal of making SPYScript a simple, expressive, and Unicode-friendly scripting language.

 ---